KKent Career Tech Center Enrollment Frequently Asked Questions

 Possibly, depending on availability.
 This may apply only to a few programs.
 Students must be of junior status and career interest inventory results must indicate appropriate placement.

-The Kent Career Technical Center provides students with academic and technical training and career awareness activities leading to world-class employment or advanced education.
+The Kent Career Tech Center provides students with academic and technical training and career awareness activities leading to world-class employment or advanced education.
 Frequent absences hinder a student from learning the skills required to become a word-class employee.
 Therefore, a good attendance record is essential.

 Good attendance results in opportunities for job placement, internships, clinical and many other special work-based learning opportunities.
 Students who wish to participate with job placement, paid cooperative education or apprenticeship experiences must have a 90% attendance record for six weeks prior to job placement (subject to administrative review).